KIT-IAI/pyWATTS/docs/source/getting_started.rst

     rmse = RMSE()(y_hat=inverse_power_scale, y=targets_sliced)

-The target variable is determined by the key-word ``y_hat``.
+The target variable is determined by the key-word ``y``.
 All other keyword arguments are considered as predictions.

 Executing, Saving and Loading the Pipeline
 ******************************************